UrbanInstitute/covid-neighborhood-job-analysis/README.md

 ## App functionality

-The app will show the user two dropdowns, the second of which allows text search and select.
+*Initial Thoughts*: The app will show the user two dropdowns, the second of which allows text search and select.
 Below that is a link that says "Hide job loss assumptions by industry" that hides a group of 20 small sliders and input text boxes on click.
 Below that is a map.
 The map displays a county-level summary of the total estimated job loss by county, based on the slider defaults.
 When the sliders or input boxes change, the map changes in response.

 The first dropdown asks the user to choose by metro area, county, or city and town.
 Once selected, the following dropdown is highlighted, which allows them to search and/or select from a list the metro area, county, or city and town they want to focus on.